 What is left out is that the relationships and insights contained in the data, that is, the Big Data, were most often overstated in the first place.
 This is reminiscent of the Abu Ghraib scandal during the Iraq invasion.
 The US military began torturing Abu Ghraib prisoners because they weren’t getting the “intel” they thought they should be.

 The vast majority of prisoners got to Abu Ghraib because they were reported by people that knew them to collect the reward money.
-That is, they were not turned in because they were members of the resistance (which the US called insurgents), but because there were desperate times in Iraq for Iraqis at that time.
+They were not turned in because they were members of the resistance (which the US called insurgents), but because there were desperate times in Iraq for Iraqis at that time.
 They were turned in for a reward.
 Furthermore, there was never any trial to determine guilt or innocence; the act of being turned in was enough for any length of detention.
 Because of this, most of the prisoners at Abu Ghraib were everyday people.
 They had no intelligence to provide.
-And further recall, the US was looking for something that was a false pretext for the war, which was WMDs.
-This means that the US military was asking people who did not know about something that did not exist.
+And further recall, the US was looking for something that was a false pretext for the war, WMDs.
+This means that the US military asked people who did not know about something that did not exist.

 The Rough Sequence of Information Analysis

-The first question to ask is whether the source has the information before you presume that more aggressive methods will bring out the insights that one desires.
-Tens of thousands of AI/ML projects have been approved without the evidence being brought forward that the ideas are either there, or that they are worth the effort to extract in the first place.
+The first question is whether the source has the information before you presume that more aggressive methods will bring out the insights that one desires.
+Tens of thousands of AI/ML projects have been approved without the evidence being brought forward that the ideas are either there or that they are worth the effort to extract in the first place.
 The only real evidence for many of these claims is of the most hypothetical nature.
-For instance, the idea that an ML algorithm performed well in an M4 Forecasting Competition, which is based upon lab type data.
+For instance, the idea that an ML algorithm performed well in an M4 Forecasting Competition is based on lab-type data.
 These are data sets that are of far higher quality than is generally found within companies.
 The problem is that the better the data, the more advanced methods will tease out insights.

-Upon reviewing the data sets from the M4 competition, it was immediately apparent to me that the M4 competition does not apply to any of the clients I have ever had.
-For years we have heard about how the real “action” in AI is in a branch of mathematics called deep learning.
+Upon reviewing the data sets from the M4 competition, it was immediately apparent that the M4 competition does not apply to any of the clients I have ever had.
+For years we have heard about how the real “action” in AI is in a mathematics branch called deep learning.
 So what is the evidence that deep learning is effective at creating predictive models?

 “While deep learning approaches have given us better results in some applications, the technology is not being used outside of two primary use cases: image recognition (i.e. computer vision) and text recognition (such as natural language processing).
 For most data science use cases that don’t involve manipulating images or text, traditional machine learning models are hard to beat.